The biggest importer and consumer of sharks are now banning shark fin soup!

 The punishment for breaking this new ban will be up to 10 years in prison.
 If this is uphold it would have a big effect for the fast decreasing shark population.

-We, here at DIVE.in, have not yet seen the list and can therefore not confirm if the ban covers all sharks or if it’s only a few individual sharks.
+We, here at DIVEIN.com, have not yet seen the list and can therefore not confirm if the ban covers all sharks or if it’s only a few individual sharks.